jiteshsaini/robotics-level-4/README.md

 ```

 **Not with `sudo`** — the script calls `sudo` itself, and says so if you try.

-On a 512 MB board add `--headless`, which boots to the console instead of
-the desktop: with the desktop running the vision features end up in swap.
-It also closes VNC, so it is not the default.

 Downloading first, rather than piping into a shell, lets you read the script
 before it runs.